 The following are advantages of using the price skimming method:

 - High profit margin.
 The entire point of price skimming is to generate an outsized profit margin.

 - Cost recovery.
-If a company competes in a market where the product life span is short, price skimming may be the only viable method available for ensuring that it recovers the cost of developing products.
+If a company competes in a market where the product life span is short or the market niche is small, price skimming may be the only viable method available for ensuring that it recovers the cost of developing products.

 - Dealer profits.
 If the price of a product is high, then the percentage earned by distributors will also be high, which makes them happy to carry the product.

 - Quality image.
 A company can use this strategy to build a high-quality image for its products, but it must deliver a high-quality product to support the image created by the price.

 The following are disadvantages of using the price skimming method: